Introduction to P4C

 “The aim of a thinking skills programme such as P4C is not to turn children into philosophers but to help them become more thoughtful, more reflective, more considerate and more reasonable individuals.”

-As part of the Sociatas Trust, we have been extremely fortunate to engage with the UK’s National Charity Sapere: Society for the Advancement of Philosophical Enquiry and Reflection in Education.
+As part of the Societas Trust, we have been extremely fortunate to engage with the UK’s National Charity Sapere: Society for the Advancement of Philosophical Enquiry and Reflection in Education.

-This has enabled every teacher at Ash Green to qualify as a Level 1 P4C Facilitator, with Miss Bishop and Miss Moss working towards extending their qualification to a Level 2.
+This has enabled every teacher at Ash Green to qualify as a Level 1 P4C Facilitator, with Mrs Murphy (P4C lead), Miss Moss and Miss Bishop extending their qualification to Level 2a.

 Your child may have told you about P4C but you may still be wondering what it’s all about!